the portrait gallery

 1958-1961

-Alida Sempill is a retired ballerina, gracing stages in Australia, London and the US, the latter of which performing at principal level with the National Ballet, Chicago Ballet, New York City Ballet, San Diego Ballet Company, and the American Ballet Theatre.
-She also taught ballet, movement and Pilates.
-Her memoir, Out of Step, was published in 1993 by Melbourne University Press.
+Alida is a former ballerina, gracing stages in Australia, London and the US, the latter of which performing at principal level with the National Ballet, Chicago Ballet, New York City Ballet, San Diego Ballet Company, and the American Ballet Theatre.
+Her memoir, Out of Step, was published in 1993 by Melbourne Uni Press.

 Dr Judith Smart AM